kutyel/kutyel-hakyll/src/posts/2024-08-14-elm-to-haskell-part5.md

 ## What is a Semigroup?

-As you may already know, all these fancy terms come from **category theory**, but we are not going to dive into that garden, we are just going to focus on learning Haskell through simple Elm code examples.
+As you may already know, these fancy terms come from [**algebra**](https://en.wikipedia.org/wiki/Semigroup), but we are not going to write a mathematical post, we are just going to focus on learning Haskell through simple Elm code examples.
 So, how are Semigroups defined in Haskell?

 ```haskell
 class Semigroup a where
   (<>) :: a -> a -> a
 ```

-Actually it is not something really exciting, a `Semigroup` is every single type that has a `<>` operator (or an `append` function, which behaves the same way) and just allows us to put things together... what simple examples come to mind?
+Actually it is not something really exciting, a `Semigroup` is every single type that has a `<>` operator (or an `append` function, which behaves the same way) and just allows us to put things together...

+The only interesting prerequisite that we need to have in mind to be considered a Semigroup, is that the `<>` operation should be **associative**: `a <> (b <> c) = (a <> b) <> c`.

+For Elm, what simple examples come to mind?
 Of course, lists and strings!

 ```elm
 > [1, 2] ++ [3, 4]